The Resy Hit List: Where In Austin You’ll Want to Eat Right Now

 Find more info here.

-20. Citizens All Day Austin
+20. Citizen All Day Austin

 This Australian all-day cafe that started in NYC is now open on Burnet Road.
 While all meals are served, we especially love the breakfast spread, which is served until 4 p.m.
 The Green Goddess shakshuka is filling and flavorful, or try the classic breakfast for something lighter.
 Meanwhile, sweeter options include banana bread French toast and fluffy pancakes.
 At dinner, try the chicken bowls or chicken schnitzel, or any of the pastas should suit heartier appetites.
 Get a Resy for happy hour (3-6 p.m.) for discounts on cocktails, wine, and appetizers.